 Another proud first for the Detachment of Georgia is Mark Arneson who is the Sons of The American Legion National Commander for 2009-10.
 Mark is the first SAL National Commander from the State of Georgia.

 The Detachment has had 26 males serve as It's Commander.
-Seven of which has passed away.
+Eight of which has passed away.

 |James H. "Jim" Hardy